PunchThrough/bean-docs/src/building-an-app/v1-build-ui.md

 ### Step 5: Adjust Height and Width of Views

 Set the width and height of the UILabel and UIButton.
-With both selected, click on the
+With both selected, click on the pin tool (second icon from the bottom right).
+See diagram below.

 We are going to play with the height and width of these views.
 Here, we've set the width to 230 and height to 45.